Need Pressure methodology

 A ministry-readable view of unmet human need and the burden carried by a tract.

-Need Pressure is GospelGraph’s inverse shalom signal: a way to see where human need is heavy enough that ministry strategy should begin with patience, dignity, and practical care rather than quick programming.
+Need Pressure is GospelGraph’s inverse shalom signal: 100 minus the latest Shalom composite, a way to see where human need is heavy enough that ministry strategy should begin with patience, dignity, and practical care rather than quick programming.
+It is a standing level, not the Gospel Impact Metric — GIM is the change between two eras, and a tract can carry heavy need pressure while its GIM is positive.

 What Need Pressure means